 Understanding Child Support in Texas

-At Hill and Hill Attorneys, we have spent many years helping our clients understand and navigate complicated family law issues.
+At The Law Office of Brent Hill, we have spent many years helping our clients understand and navigate complicated family law issues.
 In our experience, no topic causes more confusion and angst quite like child support.
 No matter what kind of financial situation you or your spouses are in, it happens without exception that nobody is satisfied with how child support is calculated and awarded in a divorce or child custody case.

 The laws regarding child support are actually fairly straightforward but you should still seek the advice of an expert.
 Child support in Texas is a calculation of the net income of the payor parent multiplied by a percentage that is based on the number of children involved in your case.
 This blog will help you understand this calculation and other influencing factors so that you can better understand them as you continue in your family law case journey.